bocadilloproject/bocadillo/docs/guides/architecture/app.md

 ### HSTS

-If you want to enable [HTTP Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) (HSTS) and redirect all HTTP traffic to HTTPS (or WS to WSS), use:
+If you want to enable [HTTP Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) (HSTS) to redirect all HTTP traffic to HTTPS (or WS to WSS), use:

 ```python
 HSTS = True